microsoft/fluentui/rfcs/react-components/extension-packages.md

 #### Both

-We let partner teams decide how they would like to participate in creating official Fluent powere components.
+We let partner teams decide how they would like to participate in creating official Fluent powered components.

 ##### Pros

 - 👍 Everybody is happy and can have a presence in open source
 - 👍 Maximum microsoft coverage for open source
-- 👎 Figure out how to make sure partners maintain their projects properly

 ##### Cons